gefendioglu/C_Practices/16_Lesson/SWITCH_CASE.md

 ## SWITCH-CASE CONTROL STATEMENT :

-- her switch-case --> if-else dönüştürülebilir.
-Ancak tersi her zaman doğru değil!
+- every switch-case --> if-else can be converted.
+But the reverse is not always true!
-- daha iyi compiler optimization için tercih edilebilir.
+- It may be preferred for better compiler optimization.
-- switch() blok içindeki ifade tamsayı türü olmak zorundadır (double, float vb. olamaz).
+- The expression inside the switch() block must be of integer type (cannot be double, float, etc.).
-- case label ise constant tamsayı değeri olmak zorundadır !!!
-Değişken veya real sayılardan biri olamaz.
+- case label must be constant integer value !!!
+It cannot be either variable or real numbers.
-- her bir case label unique olmalıdır.
+- each case label must be unique.
-- break; kullanımı, case geçişleri arasında yaygındır (break; deyiminin özellikle kullanılmak zorunda olmadığı diller de mevcut!!!)
+- break; --> this usage is common among case transitions (there are languages where the break; statement doesn't have to be used specifically!!!)
-- case label sonrasında mutlaka bir ifade bulunmalıdır.
+- There must be an expression after the case label.
-- default case, switch-case ifadesinin farklı yerlerde bulunması anlam açısından fark yaratmaz.
-Ancak okunabilirlik açısından sonda bulunması tercih edilir.
+- ``default`` case, switch-case statement in different places makes no difference in meaning.
+However, for readability, it is preferable to have it at the end.
 - The usage of case labels:
   - case 'A':          --> OK
   - case "Jane":       --> NOT OK, the case label shall not be string literal
   - case 12.5:         --> NOT OK, the case label shall be integer value
   - case MAX:          --> OK or NOT OK, it depends on MAX value
-  - case (MIN+MAX)/2:--> OK or NOT OK, it depends on MAX, MIN values
+  - case (MIN+MAX)/2:  --> OK or NOT OK, it depends on MAX, MIN values
   - case -5:	       --> OK, the case label can be positive or negative integer values
   - case 0X23:         --> OK, the case label can be defined in a different number systems

 /----------------------------------------------
 /----------------------------------------------